jpalardy/jpalardy.github.io/_posts/2015-03-28-inverse-globbing.markdown

 category: posts
 ---

-This felt like a command-line blind spot: is it possible to invert a glob?
+It felt like a command-line blind spot: is it possible to invert a glob?

 What's the opposite of `rm *.mp3`?
 How would you delete everything _except_ the MP3 files?